This is our detailed review of the 2020 Gigabyte Aorus 17G XB.

 And that’s a good thing and an approach I’d wish more OEMs would take with their 17-inch notebooks, as the thicker chassis allows Gigabyte to include a competent thermal module here, a big battery, a full set of ports and a unique mechanical keyboard.

-This keyboard, alongside the overall exterior looks, are going to make or break the Aorus 17G for most of you.
+Back to the Aorus 17G, its keyboard, alongside the overall exterior looks, are going to make or break it for most of you.
 However, if you decide that you can live with them, this is one of the most versatile 17-inch performance notebooks on the market right now.
 You’ll want to tweak it for the best experience in games and demanding workloads, as the Ai software isn’t as smart as advertised, but we’ll get into that down below.

 Gigabyte offers the Aorus 17G in multiple hardware configurations, starting with an RTX 2060 GPU, but all the other aspects are identical between the different SKUs.